 How do we find out if it’s working?

-An illustration of traction control:Â You will need to raise your foot off the accelerator to control tyre slippage if traction control is disconnected.
+An illustration of traction control:Â You will need to raise your foot off the accelerator to control tire slippage if traction control is disconnected.
 When road dust or trash covers the wheel-speed sensors, the warning light may suddenly blink.

-Does traction control have an impact on speed?
+Does TC have an impact on speed?

 What time should I turn off my traction control?

-As a smart driver, the ONLY TIME you would want to disable traction control is when you’re climbing a gentle slope when the road feels slick from mud and stones OR when you’re attempting to free your car from mud.
+As a smart driver, the ONLY TIME you would want to disable traction control is when you’re climbing a gentle slope when the road feels slick from mud and stones, OR when you’re attempting to free your car from mud.

-Does traction control decrease engine power?
+Does TC decrease engine power?

 The traction control system prevents the car from sliding by slowing the engine and selecting which wheel to apply braking pressure to.
 Together, the traction control system and the anti-lock braking system maintain the vehicle’s stability.

-Does traction control cause your car to shake?
+Does TC cause your car to shake?